Understanding legislation and policy change

 - Lower Limestone Coast Managed Aquifer Recharge Consumptive Pool.

-Assumptions made in the development of the consumptive pools proposal
+Assumptions made in the development of the initial consumptive pools proposal

 There are other policy amendments under consideration that will impact how the consumptive pools are developed.